ddeutils/ddeutil-workflow/docs/api/traces.md

     )

     # Configuration determines trace type:
-    # - If trace_path points to file: SQLiteTrace
+    # - If trace_url points to file: SQLiteTrace
-    # - If trace_path points to directory: FileTrace
+    # - If trace_url points to directory: FileTrace
     ```

 ## Logging Integration